UniCourt/Website-Workshop1/README.md

 # Docker 101 Workshop - Day 1

-One Day workshop on understanding Docker and Contaniers.
+One Day workshop on understanding Docker and Containers.
 Learn to run a container, inspect a container and understand the isolation of processes.
-Create a Dockerfile, build an image from a Dockerfile.
-Learn on how to mount application code using volume mount and bind mounts.
-Learn how to make your app data persistent accross multiple containers.
-Learn how to create multiple containers from single image, run multiple containers using docker compose and more.
+Create a Dockerfile, and build an image from a Dockerfile.
+Learn how to mount application code using volume mount.
+Learn how to make your app data persistent across multiple containers.
+Learn how to create multiple containers from a single image, run multiple containers using docker-compose, and more.

 ## Prerequisites
  - Machine/VM with linux